Zack-Hu-Nottingham/COMP-1035-Software-Engineering/lab02/docs/lab02textAna-V2.md

 ```

 ### **Note:**
--  Searching a form is a use case that is more systemlike  than collecting a form
+-  Searching a form is a use case that is more system like  than collecting a form
-- Checking students' grades is a use case that is more systemlike than seeing how well the students have been done.And this can be checked by Head of Teaching
+- Checking students' grades is a use case that is more system like than seeing how well the students have been done.
+And this can be checked by Head of Teaching
-- Viewing class information is a use case that is more systemlike than checking the size of the class.
-And this can be done by the module convenor
+- Viewing class information is a use case that is more system like than checking the size of the class.
+And this can be done by the module convener
 - Only students who wants to take other modules are required to provide evidence
-- Retrieving results is a use case that is more systemlike than feeding these choices into other systems
+- Retrieving results is a use case that is more system like than feeding these choices into other systems
-- Viewing results is not metioned in the article, but it is required based on the common sense
+- Viewing results is not mentioned in the article, but it is required based on the common sense
 - Creating the form is implicitly mentioned since it is said that students get the form from the student service